Escohen98/mstu5003-blackjack/README.md

-# Blackjack game built entirely using Python Flask.
+# Blackjack game built with the assistance of Python Flask.

 Holy cow, what a time.
 I spent way too much time with this.